Skip to content

 Driving the beautiful Needles Highway (SD Hwy 87 North) is a fantastic way to see the towering granite spires and enjoy panoramic views of the Black Hills.
 Needles Highway is also known for its tight turns and tunnels that are carved right into the granite.
 So be sure to take your time and safely enjoy the ride.

-Iron Mountain Road (16A) is as equally stunning of a drive.
+Iron Mountain Road (16A) is equally stunning for a scenic drive.
 It will take you from Custer State Park to Mount Rushmore National Memorial through more scenic twists, turns, and tunnels with views of the Memorial on your way.

 Iron Creek Tunnel on Iron Mountain Road in the Black Hills of South Dakota, SD